 Introduction to Hydroponic Nutrient Solutions

 Are you are an experienced hydroponic gardener?
-If not, we recommend that you buy pre-mixed hydroponic nutrients.
-It can be difficult for a beginner to make a homemade hydroponic nutrient solution.
+If not, we recommend that you buy pre-mixed hydroponic nutrient solutions.
+It can be difficult for a beginner to make a homemade hydroponic nutrient solution yourself.

 Many gardeners don’t want to go to the bother of making their own hydroponic nutrients.
 Ready-made hydroponic nutrients usually provide a balanced diet.
 This will allow you to focus on other aspects of plant care.